zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

      - Used for consumer identification.
-For example, you could use the consumer's IP address.
+Use the following guidelines to create your ``customerReference``:
+          * Has to be unique per shopper
+          * Has to remain the same for one shopper
+          * Should be as disconnected from personal data as possible
+          * Must not contain customer sensitive data
+          * Must not contain the timestamp
+          * Must not contain the IP address

+        Due to data privacy regulations, make sure not to use any personal identifiable information in this parameter.

+        If not provided, Mollie will send a hashed version of the shopper IP address.

 Przelewy24
 """"""""""